If you are asking about liftgates, then odds are you are expecting a delivery that requires one.

 Do I Need a Liftgate

 They are required any time a facility or a fulfillment center does not have the ability to lift freight to the height of a trailer, or down from the tailgate to the ground.

 No Access to Loading Dock- Facilities that do not operate a loading dock or shipping bay do not have the capacity to load a standard 53’ semi-trailer or container unless they operate a forklift.

 They are not required for floor loaded shipments so long as the individual freight items do not weigh more than 150 pounds each.
 If the individual freight items weigh more than 150 pounds each a forklift or liftgate is typically required.

 Construction Sites- They are common in construction areas wherein an adequate shipping dock has not been built.
-They are typically used on construction sites to unload construction materials from shipping container, trailers, and flatbeds.
+They are typically used on construction sites to unload construction materials from floor loaded container, trailers, and flatbeds.

 Residential Service & Home Delivery- Very few homes are properly equipped to unload a shipping trailer or container.